uplink-systems/Terraform-Modules/documentation/README.md

 The following resource types can be managed:

 <pre>
--> Security groups with assigned membership (module path: modules/azuread/groups/security_assigned) -> Security groups with dynamic membership (module path: modules/azuread/groups/security_dynamic)
+-> Security groups with assigned membership
+-> Security groups with assigned membership
+-> Unified groups with dynamic membership
+-> Unified groups with dynamic membership
 </pre>

 The following resource types cannot be managed currently (implementation planned):

 <pre>
--> Unified groups with assigned membership
--> Unified groups with dynamic membership
+n/a
 </pre>

 ### How it works